Acupuncture Board of Examiners

 Function

 The Acupuncture Board of Examiners (Board) oversees regulation of acupuncturists and licensure of applicants.
 A person may not practice acupuncture without a license issued by the Board.
-The Board is authorized to deny, revoke or suspend a license, investigate misconduct, hold hearings and issue subpoenas.
+The Board is authorized to deny, revoke, or suspend a license, investigate misconduct, hold hearings, and issue subpoenas.

 The Board is made up of nine members appointed to three-year terms by the Governor and may employ an executive director and personnel to carry out its functions.
-It is funded by fees collected for applications, licenses and certificates.
-As a 90/10 board, ten percent of all monies collected is deposited in the state General Fund and the remainder is deposited in the Acupuncture Board of Examiners Fund.
+It is funded by fees collected for applications, licenses, and certificates.

 History

 Laws 1998, Chapter 239 created the Board, specified its composition, set out its powers and duties, authorized employment of an executive director and personnel, created the Acupuncture Board of Examiners Fund and established fees.
-The measure prescribed qualifications to obtain a license to practice; outlined provisions related to renewal and continuing education; authorized the Board to deny, revoke or suspend a license; to impose alternative sanctions and to request injunctive relief.
+The measure prescribed qualifications to obtain a license to practice; outlined provisions related to renewal and continuing education; authorized the Board to deny, revoke, or suspend a license; to impose alternative sanctions, and to request injunctive relief.
 A violation is classified as a class 1 misdemeanor.

 Laws 2014, Chapter 107 revised qualifications for licensure by providing an additional option for an applicant to demonstrate competency by completing specific modules offered by the National Certification Commission for Acupuncture and Oriental Medicine.
-The measure also required an applicant to: 1) disclose all other active and past health care licenses issued to the applicant; and 2) submit a full set of fingerprints to the Board for the purpose of conducting a state and federal criminal records check.
+The measure also required an applicant to: 1) disclose all other active and past healthcare licenses issued to the applicant; and 2) submit a full set of fingerprints to the Board for the purpose of conducting a state and federal criminal records check.

 In 2016, the Arizona Auditor General conducted a performance audit of the Arizona Acupuncture Board of Examiners.
 The audit was prepared in response to the Joint Legislative Audit Committee resolution of October 22, 2014.
 The audit found the Board: 1) had not consistently obtained all licensing information before issuing licenses; 2) had renewed some licenses without verifying compliance with continuing education requirements; 3) had not developed procedures to handle complaints and adequately guide staff; and 4) did not consistently provide accurate information about licensees and certificate holders over the phone.